philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 Table: **Table 2** Optional version of Table 1, adding 1-year survival rates.

-## Analytical dataset
+## Analytical data-set

-Due to confidentiality the dataset used in this analysis cannot be shared online in the public version of this report.
+Due to confidentiality the data-set used in this analysis cannot be shared online in the public version of this report.